New AirPods Pro killers offer noise cancellation for $100 less

-Apple’s AirPods Pro wireless earbuds have a new rival that sport active noise-cancelling for a lot less money.
+The Apple AirPods Pro are among the best wireless earbuds you can buy, but they now have a new rival that sport active noise-cancelling for a lot less money.

 The Urbanista London wireless headphones look very much like the AirPods Pro with silicone ear tips and protruding stems to hold the earbud’s microphones.
 However, when they make their debut on May 25, they will cost $149, which dramatically undercuts the $249 AirPods Pro.